“I feel so overwhelmed! I have no idea how I’m going to get everything done that’s on my plate right now!” Sound familiar?

 These days, you’re expected to be everything—working professional, caring parent, family organizer and planner, budget manager, cook, etc.

 The mile-long to-do list can feel like it’s all too much.
-For many women, the weight of it all causes anxiety or even depression, mental health conditions that are often made worse when dealing with stress.
+For many women, the weight of it all causes catastrophic thinking and stress, anxiety or even depression, mental health conditions that are often made worse when dealing with stress.

 But, what’s the solution?